 - PRACT-UG1350, 4 units

-Readings may include excerpts from Fashion and Modernity; The Fashion History Reader: Global Perspectives; Producing Fashion: Commerce, Culture, and Consumers; Subculture: the Meaning of Style; Theory of the Leisure Class; Fashion at the Edge: Spectacle, Modernity and Deathless.
+Readings may include: The Fashion History Reader: Global Perspectives; Theory of the Leisure Class; A Cultural History of Fashion in the 20th and 21st Centuries; Producing Fashion Commerce, Culture, and Consumers; Beauty Imagined: A History of the Global Beauty Industry; American Ingenuity; The Arcades Project.
 In addition, students will read selected articles, essays, and blogs and view a number of films.